defense-cr/defense/README.md

 The `Defense::Fail2Ban.filter` method can be used within a `Defense.blocklist` block to ban misbehaving clients for a given period of time (*bantime*) after a sequence of blocked requests (*maxretry*) performed over a particular time range (*findtime*).

 The method's first argument should be a unique identifier of the client - the IP address is usually a safe bet.
-It's highly recommended to namespace this identifier, in order to avoid conflicts with other `Fail2Ban` or `Allow2Ban` calls - e.g. `my-fancy-filter:#{request.remote_address}` would be a good identifier.
+It's highly recommended to namespace this identifier, in order to avoid conflicts with other `Fail2Ban` or `Allow2Ban` calls - e.g. `my-fancy-filter:#{request.remote_address.to_s}` would be a good identifier.

 The method also takes a block which should return `true` - in which case the request will be blocked and counted for the ban, or `false` - in which case the request will be allowed and excluded from the ban count.
 Note that the return value of the `#filter` block will also be used as a return value for the `#blocklist` block.